 The penal system is not working and is need of urgent reform, the prime minister has conceded.
 David Cameron made his remarks as it was disclosed that Ken Clarke is “sympathetic” to proposals for a shake-up of murder laws that could see some murderers serve less time in prison, reports the Standard.
 Cameron said: “The truth is you have to have some short sentences because they are absolutely necessary, but it (is) also true that sending someone to prison for a period of one month or two months is pretty meaningless in terms of actually being able to reform them… We have to face the fact that we have a criminal justice system that isn’t working at the moment.
 We’re banging people up at vast expense, half of them are on drugs, over 10% aren’t meant to be here at all because they’re foreigners, and the reoffending rate is dreadful.”
 On the justice secretary’s comments, the Telegraph reports: “A system of first and second degree murder could be introduced… It would mean an end to mandatory life terms for all murderers because courts would be allowed to set the length of prison sentences for those guilty of the lower tier murder.
 Under the proposals, drawn up by the Law Commission in 2006, young murderers, such as the Jamie Bulger killers, would also escape life sentences if their lawyers could argue they were immature for their age.
 However, some killers who would currently be convicted of manslaughter would be upgraded to second degree murder.
 Victim groups condemned any possible change, saying there was no ‘degree’ of dead for bereaved families who had a loved one murdered.”

 And The Guardian reports on Fidel Castro’s first TV appearance for four years, in which he analysed the Middle East situation and said Iran would not be cowed by the US.
 The Middle East is on the verge of a nuclear war triggered by a US attack on Iran – in the name of preventing the country from developing its own weapons – warned the 82-year-old former president of Cuba.
 He said: “To do this on the basis of a calculation that the Iranians are going to come running out to ask the Yankees for forgiveness is absurd… They [the US] will encounter a terrible resistance that will spread the conflict that cannot end up any other way than turning nuclear.”
 He added: “The US is activating the machinery to destroy Iran – but the Iranians have been building up a defensive force little by little for years… When Bush attacked Iraq, Iraq was a divided country; Iran is not divided… The control that Israel has over the United States is enormous… US foreign policy is better described as the policy of total impunity… We have experiences of being close to it [nuclear war].
 Now I believe the threat of war has greatly increased.
 They [the US] is playing with fire.”
 Residents of Havana were apparently delighted by his appearance, sugar ministry worker Paula Alonso saying: “We are so, so excited to see him.
 It is unbelievable.
 Especially for people from the same generation, we want to see our president.”Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.